 Thankfully, for gluten-free, dye-free, and weird fragrance-free homes like mine, the solution is easy: make your own play dough.

 By the way, if you are looking for more gluten-free resources, make sure to check out my Everything Gluten Free resource page!

 Though it may sound a little intimidating, homemade gluten-free play dough is very easy to make.
 Just a few ingredients most moms have in the kitchen, and you’re set!
-The unnatural food colorings and smells can also be easily replaced with colorings made from foods and the wonderful aromas of essential oils!
+You can replace unnatural food coloring with coloring made from food.
+And you can swap artificial scents with the wonderful aromas of essential oils!

-Now my kids can happily enjoy their “crafts” without me having to worry about my toddler digesting gluten and unhealthy food colorings.
-And [bonus!] my dining room ends up smelling like an aroma therapy session just happened.
+Now my kids can happily enjoy their “crafts.
+And I don’t have to worry about my toddler digesting gluten and unhealthy food coloring.
+Plus as a bonus, my dining room ends up smelling like an aroma therapy session just happened.

 Please note that, even though this play dough is perfectly safe to consume, if you’re worried about your kiddos ingesting essential oils, you can leave them out.
 Making this play dough essential oil-free still won’t leave your dining room smelling strange. 😉

 Homemade Gluten-Free Play Dough

 - 6 tablespoons plus 1 teaspoon play dough base or 1/4 of the total base mix (measure by weight for exact amount)

 - 3 drops essential oil of choice optional, but wonderful!